neovarier/traffic_sign_classification/writeup.md

 ![alt text][image20] ![alt text][image18] ![alt text][image21]
 ![alt text][image15] ![alt text][image13] ![alt text][image17]

 The image 2 is a Pedestrian image, might difficult to classify because of the presence of the zebra crossing, which is not present in the training data.
-Also the traffic signal shape for image 9 is different from the training set as it is not triangular
+Also the traffic signal shape for image 9 is different from the training set as it is not triangular.
 The code for making predictions on my final model is located in the 31st cell of the Ipython notebook.

 Here are the results of the prediction: